cvbate/NYCAirQuality/README.md

 # NYCAirQuality

 ## Setup

 I wil be using Google Cloud Console for this project.
 There is a free trial available with $300 in free credits.
-You must create an account and connect your git repository.
+First, you must create an account and connect your git repository.
 I followed the instructions from [this page to connect to my repository using Cloud Build](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github).
-Follow the link to see more detailed instructions for setup for steps 3-6!
+I will also walk you through the process below:

 1. Create a Google Console account.
     I named it the same as my github repository, although I am not sure that is necessary.

 1. Creating a project in Cloud Console.
 I named it the same as this repository.

 1. Enable required APIs:
     Enable cloud API
     Enable sectret manager API

 1. Use the terminal in your project dashboard to create a file called config.yaml
     ` touch cloudbuild.yaml `
     ` edit cloudbuild.yaml `